 An introduction to music in various non-Western parts of the world, with emphasis placed on the way music functions within each society.
 The basic elements of music (melody, harmony, rhythm, and form) will be covered through perceptive listening.
 Such music cultures as those of South Asia, East Asia, Southeast Asia, the Pacific, Africa, and the Americas will be examined.
-Three hours lecture/discussion a week IAI: F1 903N

-MUS 239 - Private Applied Music II (2) Prerequisite: MUS 139 or consent of instructor
+MUS 239 - Private Applied Music II (2)

+Prerequisite: MUS 139 or consent of instructor varies